Finding a biocontrol for Himalayan raspberry

 In 2016, an export permit to the UK was officially granted by the Indian authorities for four of the insect species.
 Following a survey conducted in Shimla region, Himachal Pradesh, in 2019, the selected species were exported, but unfortunately, insect numbers were too low to establish cultures for further testing.

 Surveys conducted in the Chinese provinces of Yunnan, Guizhou and Sichuan in 2014 and 2019 prioritized two beetle species, a sawfly, a tortricid moth as well as a rust and a leafspot pathogen as potential biocontrol agents.
-Out of these, the Pseudocercospora leafspot is currently undergoing preliminary host-range testing against Hawaiian key non-target species.
+Out of these, the Pseudocercospora leafspot has undergone preliminary host-range testing against Hawaiian key non-target species.
+The pathogen was found to be able to infect the native Rubus species R. hawaiiensis.
 Molecular work is currently also underway to better understand from where in the native range the introduction of Himalayan raspberry to Hawaii was made.
-This will allow for future, more targeted survey work and collections of prioritized, as well as additional, insect and pathogen species which will be done in collaboration with Indian and Chinese partner organizations.
+This work includes herbarium specimens provided by Royal Botanic Garden Edinburgh and Kew Gardens and will allow for future, more targeted survey work and collections of prioritized, as well as additional, insect and pathogen species which will be done in collaboration with Indian and Chinese partner organizations.

 Academy of Forestry and Grassland (YAFG), China